Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

    -  So we will add a change in both of these sections.
    -  ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/cf482f7d-65b4-4d81-a035-0899da6d33b9)
    -  ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/5d1aea80-b68d-4989-b811-d6037f517f62)
+   - Click on *Save* and close the editor file.

-   -  Then we will executre the commands shown in the *tkcon* terminal in below image.
+   -  Then we will execute the commands shown in the *tkcon* terminal in below image.
    -  ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/700f06dd-2d72-4dbc-86bd-500cd345bccf)
    -   We are now able to see the drc warnings(white regions) in the misplaced polyresistance regions.